-The Oral Proficiency Interview is a thirty-minute interview that gauges oral (speaking) proficiency in a particular language and is conducted over the Internet using the Department of Foreign Languages lab computers.
+The Oral Proficiency Interview is a thirty-minute interview that gauges oral (speaking) proficiency in a particular language and is conducted over the Internet using the Department of Modern Languages lab computers.
 This form of assessment is required for foreign language majors as part of Senior Assessment and those wishing to enter the Medical Interpretation Spanish/English Program.
 The OPI is recorded and rated officially by Language Testing International (LTI) according to required benchmarks set by the American Council on the Teaching of Foreign Languages (ACTFL), an internationally recognized authority on foreign language standards.

 Students may use their ratings for resumes, job interviews and portfolios.
-The Department of Foreign Languages keeps an official certificate of ratings available upon student request, however a student also may request an official copy from Language Testing International.
+The Department of Modern Languages keeps an official certificate of ratings available upon student request, however a student also may request an official copy from Language Testing International.
 Note: Some links may direct you to sites not associated with our institution.
 These sites may offer general or specific information independent from the agencies that administer or support the programs above.
-MSSU or the Department of Foreign Languages does not take responsibility for the content of these sites, attest to their validity or encourage memberships with them.
+MSSU or the Department of Modern Languages does not take responsibility for the content of these sites, attest to their validity or encourage memberships with them.

 To request a copy of OPI Frequently Asked Questions and/or set up a mock or official interview contact the department.
 This pdf gives some information to Seniors who are about to take the Oral Proficiency Interview (OPI) for graduation.